johnson-tay09/bike-selector/user_stories.md

 # Bike Budget

-## As a new cyclist I want to know what kind of bike I can get at my budget
+## As a new cyclist, I want to know what kind of bike I can get at my budget.

 ### Feature Tasks